Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

 Next, we try to understand the effect of $\epsilon$ on the critical phase, more precisely, how the correlation or entanglement entropy depends on our drive protocol.
 We just focus on the $\lambda=0$ limit of the Hamiltonian ~\eqref{final_H}, which can be expressed in the momentum space representation as,

 It has been argued that this Hamiltonian has a unique dark state~\cite{PhysRevX.11.041004}, and the correlation function in this dark state is given by,

-It is straightforward to check that for a fixed non-zero $\gamma$, in the limit $\epsilon \to 0$, this correlation tends to zero, and the effective central charge $C(\gamma)$ (note that the leading order term in the entanglement entropy $S=\frac{C(\gamma)}{3}\ln l_A$) will also approach zero as $\sqrt{\frac{\epsilon}{\gamma}}$.
+It is straightforward to check that for a fixed non-zero $\gamma$, in the limit $\epsilon \to 0$, this correlation tends to zero, and the effective central charge $c(\gamma)$ (note that the leading order term in the entanglement entropy $S=\frac{c(\gamma)}{3}\ln l$) will also approach zero as $\sqrt{\frac{\epsilon}{\gamma}}$.
 This implies that in the case of $\epsilon=0$, for any finite $\gamma$, one would expect to observe the area-law phase.
-In a nutshell, we make three main predictions about the high-frequency limit drive: 1) the entanglement dynamics can be mimicked by the dynamics of no-drive continuously monitored free-fermionic chain with the hopping amplitude $J_{eff}=\epsilon/2$, 2) If one starts in critical-phase in the no-drive regime, i.e. $\epsilon=2J$, with decreasing $\epsilon$, one can be able to probe critical to area-law phase transition, 3) $\epsilon = 0$ limit will not display entanglement transition, it will always show the area-law entanglement for any non-zero finite measurement strength, 4) the transition point $\gamma_c$ is expected to decay to zero linearly with decreasing $\epsilon$.
-Next, we will try to test our analytical prediction using numerical simulation on a finite-size tight-binding lattice.
+In a nutshell in case of finite size systems, we make four main predictions based on this RG analysis about the high-frequency limit drive: 1) the entanglement dynamics can be mimicked by the dynamics of no-drive continuously monitored free-fermionic chain with the hopping amplitude $J_{eff}=\epsilon/2$, 2) If one starts in critical-phase in the no-drive regime, i.e. $\epsilon=2J$, with decreasing $\epsilon$, one can be able to probe critical to area-law phase transition, 3) $\epsilon = 0$ limit will not display entanglement transition, it will always show the area-law entanglement for any non-zero finite measurement strength, 4) the transition point $\gamma_c$ is expected to decay to zero linearly with decreasing $\epsilon$ in the high-frequency region.